 Police chief: Smoke from Texas chemical plant fire not toxic

-By Gregory Bull Emily Schmall & Reese Dunklin AP
+August 31, 2017 by Gregory Bull Emily Schmall & Reese Dunklin AP

 Aug.
 31, 2017 – A Houston-area chemical plant that lost power after Harvey engulfed the area in floods was rocked by fires and two explosions early Thursday, but local authorities said the resulting smoke presented “no danger to the community at all.”